de4liu/bigdata2021/README.md

 - [How to update the Vagrant folder](faqs/update_vagrant.md)
 <!-- - [Install Cloudera VM on MSBA desktop](faqs/installVmCloud.md) -->
 - [Install Cloudera VM on your own computer](faqs/installVM.md)
-- [Install Spark Locally](https://github.com/paulovn/ml-vm-notebook): install Spark 2.4 with PySpark (2 & 3), SparkR and many other featrues (but no hadoop or Hive).

 - [Install Spark Updates on Cloudera VM](faqs/installSparkUpdates.md): if you run into issues, here are [suggestions for diagnosis](faqs/diagnoseSparkUpdates.md)